 It’s common in Bangladesh to see apparel factories of t-shirts, denim, woven shirts, sweaters etc. spring up in any given neighbourhood.
 The low rent and lack of industrial location regulations made it possible to keep fixed costs such as rent very low.

 LDC Free Trade Benefits

 Being a developing country, Bangladesh receives LDC trade benefits from 52 countries.
 Benefits include tariff and quota free exports.
 With no tax to be paid to the governments, markets in North America and Europe have taken advantage of the opportunities in Bangladesh’s apparel industry.

 Even though inflation rates till late 2012 pushed the wages up than what it was, in recent years Bangladesh managed to keep stable rates of inflation and keep costs low.
-Furthermore, a undervalued currency of Bangladesh Taka has made it possible to manufacturers to export cheaper in dollars, euros and pounds.
+Furthermore, an undervalued currency of Bangladesh Taka has made it possible to manufacturers to export cheaper in dollars, euros and pounds.

 Bangladesh’s government is determined to lead the global apparel market with not only costs but volume as well, within the next 5 years.
-Fast and radical legislative changes are being made to ensure this happens.
+Fast and radical legislative changes are being made to ensure that this happens.
 Examples include requirements to push for certifications and quality standards, subsidies for market growth and R&D investments.